 The Acadians, who left France for Nova Scotia then settled to South Louisiana in the 1700’s, are responsible for introducing coffee with chicory and the beignet to the area.
 Their version was a fried fritter filled with fruit; today the beignet is a piece of dough that is fried and covered in powdered sugar.

-You can’t visit New Orleans without a trip to Café Du Monde.
+You can’t visit New Orleans without a trip to Café Du Monde, only 3.5 miles from our Garden District Inn.
 And by the way, it’s pronounced “ben yay.”